 North Devon Campus

 For anyone with a passion for sport, the sports industry offers all kinds of enticing career paths to choose from.
 This programme combines a Certificate in Sport with a Young Leaders Development Package to develop a range of skills and set you on the right pathway to develop towards a career in sport related industry.

 This course can give you an advantage when applying for jobs such as an assistant coach or leisure centre assistant.
-You'll be involved in a range of sports projects within the North Devon community, giving you the opportunity to gain experience and confidence when working in sports situations.
-The sports leader development package attached to this programme gives regular experience of leading ch
+It includes involvement in sports projects within the North Devon Community, giving you the opportunity to gain experience and confidence when working in sports situations.
+The sports leader development package included in this programme gives regular experience of leading children.

 We've created this study programme as the ideal springboard for students who are hoping to work in this field.This programme is designed to give you a taste of the skills and experiences you'll need to succeed in a career in sport.